 • carry a passenger unless your cycle has been built or adapted to carry one.
 Those carefree days are over, apparently.

 • ride in a dangerous, careless or inconsiderate manner.
-The Daily Mail thinks you will anyway but ‘dangerous, careless or inconsiderate’ also describes their take on journalism.
+The Daily Mail and talkRADIO think you will anyway but ‘dangerous, careless or inconsiderate’ also describes their take on journalism.

 69 You MUST obey all traffic signs and traffic light signals.
 That means NOT breaking red lights.
 The wearing of a replica professional team kit does NOT make you immune from all traffic laws.
-You know you are doing wrong because of the self-righteous yet furtive look you always have when you’re doing it.
-FAILURE to comply means ALL OTHER ROAD USERS INCLUDING LAW ABIDING CYCLISTS and SOME OTHER PEOPLE I’VE JUST THOUGHT OF have the right to abuse you.
+You know you’re doing wrong because of the self-righteous yet furtive look you always have when you’re doing it.
+FAILURE to comply means ALL LAW ABIDING CYCLISTS and SOME OTHER PEOPLE I’VE JUST THOUGHT OF have the right to abuse you.
 [Laws RTA 1988 sect 36 & TSRGD reg 10(1)]

 70 When parking your cycle

-• find a conspicuous location where it can be seen by passers-by EXCEPT on a council estate.
+• find a conspicuous location where you think it can be seen and passers-by will ignore.

 • use cycle stands or other cycle parking facilities wherever possible and do NOT let the vandalised bicycle already there with the kicked in wheels put you off in any way.